pdtrung1994/python-project-FastText/README.md

 This repo contains tutorials covering how to do sentiment analysis using [PyTorch](https://github.com/pytorch/pytorch) 1.8 and [torchtext](https://github.com/pytorch/text) 0.9 using Python 3.7.

 The first 2 tutorials will cover getting started with the de facto approach to sentiment analysis: recurrent neural networks (RNNs).
-The third notebook covers the [FastText](https://arxiv.org/abs/1607.01759) model and the comparision to [Vader sentiment] (https://github.com/cjhutto/vaderSentiment)
+The third notebook covers the [FastText](https://arxiv.org/abs/1607.01759) model and the comparision to [Vader sentiment](https://github.com/cjhutto/vaderSentiment)
 There are also 2 bonus "appendix" notebooks.
 The first covers loading your own datasets with torchtext, while the second contains a brief look at the pre-trained word embeddings provided by torchtext.

-**If you find any mistakes or disagree with any of the explanations, please do not hesitate to [submit an issue](https://github.com/bentrevett/pytorch-sentiment-analysis/issues/new).
-I welcome any feedback, positive or negative!**

 ## Getting Started